top of page

 This action concerned the housing component of the FEHA.
 The plaintiff, Chris Curry, was a disabled man who required the use of an electric wheelchair.
 He rented an apartment in a building with three elevators to ensure that he would have access to his home.
 When all three elevators went down, the defendant apartment manager and building owner failed to timely perform necessary maintenance, leaving Mr. Curry stranded in his apartment for several days on end and requiring him to call the fire department to carry him up and down the stairs to his apartment on several occasions.
 The Court of Appeal agreed with our position that the compensatory award was not excessive and that the award was not tainted by alleged juror misconduct.
 The court further agreed that the defendant had acted with malice towards the plaintiff, affirming an award of punitive damages, resulting in a total $1.5 million recovery for Mr. Curry.

 Mazik v.
-GEICO General Insurance Company (2019) 35 Cal.App.5th 455
+GEICO General Insurance Company (May 17, 2019) 35 Cal.App.5th 455

 After plaintiff was injured in a serious car accident, GEICO unreasonably delayed paying him the policy limits on an underinsured motorist policy.
 Plaintiff’s action for insurance bad faith resulted in a significant compensatory damages award and a seven-figure punitive damages award.
 In a published opinion, the Court of Appeal affirmed the judgment in full.
 The appellate court held that the evidence was sufficient to show that GEICO’s managing agent had ratified conduct warranting punitive damages and that GEICO had acted with “oppression, fraud, or malice” in disregarding information showing that plaintiff had a permanent, painful injury.
 Given the reprehensibility of GEICO’s conduct, the appellate court held that the seven-figure punitive damages award was not constitutionally excessive.